rks101/egnet/README.md

 Note:- Do not ignore DNS TTL values.
 Sys admin should set DNS TTL values appropriately.
 See a few [DNS TTL basics](https://www.varonis.com/blog/dns-ttl) and [SOA TTL values](https://ns1.com/resources/understanding-ttl-values-in-dns-records).

-Note:- Before making a major change or to make a change effected presumably faster,
+Note:- Before making a major change, or to make a change that propagates presumably faster,
-i) Lower the TTL of the concerned record to get it expired sooner,
+i) Lower the TTL of the concerned record to get it to expire sooner,
 ii) make the change, and
 iii) edit TTL to a suitable value in the next 48-72 hours.